 View Candice’s Full Profile →

-Candice is a first-year MPH student in the Epidemiology and Biostatistics concentration.
+Candice is a first-year MPH student in Epidemiology/Biostatistics.
 She graduated from Xavier University of Louisiana in 2016 with a degree in Public Health Sciences and a minor in Biology.
 In the past she worked as a UC-HBCU Summer Research Fellow at UC Berkeley examining the effect of adverse childhood experiences on postpartum weight retention in women of childbearing age.
 Since graduation, Candice worked at the School of Public Health as a Student Services Advisor supporting undergraduate students.
 Candice is passionate about addressing mental health concerns within the adolescent and young adult population.
 In her free time, she enjoys going for walks, relaxing, and spending time with family.

 View Cezanne’s Full Profile →